 - To save time: With a BTO flat, you are buying a house that hasn’t been built, much less furnished.
 Unlike resale flats, it takes three to four years for a HDB BTO flat to be built.
 However, due to COVID-19, HDB BTO flats have been experiencing construction delays and newer BTO launches have a wait of close to six years.
 For couples that see themselves settling down together, applying early allows them to plan ahead, to hold key life milestones such as getting married before their home is ready.

 - To get your dream home in your favourite estate: Every BTO launch is unique, offering different projects in different estates.
 Couples hoping to get a BTO in a specific town could be inclined to apply when there is a BTO project available.
 You might not want to bet on HDB launching a BTO project in the same estate in the near future, especially for mature towns.

-If you are a young couple in love, do keep an eye out for the HDB BTO launch coming this August 2021 that features seven projects.
+If you are a young couple in love, do keep an eye out for HDB BTO launches throughout the year.

 #5 Invest in Real Estate Investment Trusts (REITs) for dividends

 Singapore is known to be a REITs haven.
 There are currently 42 REITs listed, making up over 10% of the market capitalisation of the SGX, with S$90 billion.